-(1) to introduce you to classic topics in political philosophy, such as the sources and scope of political authority, and the ideals of equality and freedom.
+Demonstrate an appreciation of a number of philosophical topics such as the sources and scope of political authority, and the ideals of equality, fraternity and freedom;

-(4) to enable you to read analytical philosophy in a way that is considered, reflective, and imaginative;
+Read analytic philosophy in a way that is considered, reflective, and imaginative;

 Write analytic philosophy in a way that is careful, logical, structured and coherent.